Unleash/unleash-client-ruby/README.md

 Be sure to run both `bundle exec rspec` and `bundle exec rubocop` in your branch before creating a pull request.

 Please include tests with any pull requests, to avoid regressions.

+Check out our guide for more information on how to build and scale [feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices)